mui/toolpad/docs/README.md

-# MUI X docs
+# MUI Toolpad docs

-This is the documentation website of MUI X.
+This is the documentation website of MUI Toolpad.

 To start the docs site in development mode, from the project root, run: